jag-eagle-technology/GaLOPDevTutorial/step4.md

 We are going to use CIM (Cartographic Information Model) Symbols to apply some advanced styling to our huts and trails.
 CIM symbols, among other things, allow us to create multi-layered symbols and vector icons.

-# Creating a CIMSymbol from a SVG (Our Hut Renderer is blelow)
+# Creating a CIMSymbol from a SVG (Our Hut Renderer is below)
 1. Open ArcGIS Pro and select start without a template
 2. In the catalog pane project tab, right click styles and select new style
 3. name the style